 Dr Mike Nussbaum

 Mike has over 40 years of community development experience.
-He’s Chair of the Royal National Institute of Blind People (RNIB) and the Expert Volunteers Initiative, and received the national ‘Year of the Volunteer’ Award for services to volunteering in 2005.
+He’s Chair of the Royal National Institute of Blind People (RNIB) and the Expert Volunteers Initiative.
+He also received the national ‘Year of the Volunteer’ Award for services to volunteering in 2005.

 Janet Veitch, OBE

 Janet is also our Vice-Chair.
 She specialises in public policy on women’s rights.
-She’s a non-executive director of the End Violence against Women Coalition and was awarded an OBE for services to women’s rights in 2011.
+She’s one of the management committee members at the Women’s Budget Group and was awarded an OBE for services to women’s rights in 2011.

 Chris is the former Director of Friends, Families and Travellers.
 He’s dedicated to addressing the needs of those groups who are ‘chronically excluded’ and who often remain untouched by mainstream initiatives.